ATHLETIC TRAINER'S CORNER

 MODEL SCENARIO 1: STEVE LOFTUS

 Steve Loftus is a linebacker for his college football team.
 As he attempts to block his opponent during practice, he grabs the opponent's shoulder pads, and his right index finger gets caught in his opponent's jersey.
 His finger is forced into extension at the same time he is trying to flex his fingers and hold his opponent.
-After the play, Mr. Loftus walks off the field to be evaluated and tells the athletic trainer he felt a pop when trying to hold onto his opponent.
-He has good ...
+After the play, Mr. Loftus walks off the field to be evaluated and tells the athletic trainer he felt a pop when trying to hold onto his opponent. ...